JayWan/JayWan.github.io/_posts/2017-10-15-Using External API in Ruby on Rails.md

 You can use `ENV['stripe_key']` or `Figaro.env.stripe_key`, which totally depends on personal preference, to access the secrets you set in `config/application.yml`.
 Using a tool to manage secrets is a very good practice in terms of separating dependencies.

 ## [Stripe](https://stripe.com/docs/api/ruby#intro)
-*You should **never include your API keys in plaintext** as is showed in the API documentations of `Stripe`, because they do this for readability.*
+*You should **never include your API keys in plaintext** as is showed in the API documentations of `Stripe`, because they do this for readability.*  **You can get your api_key for free by creating an account at stripe.com**
 {: .notice}

 Here's a typical charge action using `stripe`, it will return a `JSON` object: